 The role of the advisor in the lives of Friends School students is enormously important.
 Effective growth—whether it is social, emotional, moral, or intellectual—often takes place in the context of an interpersonal relationship.
 Students understand that their advisor is aware of their progress throughout the year and serves as their advocate.
 While student-led conferences are set times for advisors to communicate with parents, advisors also have regular, less formal conversations (via phone, via e-mail, or in person) with parents when issues of concern arise or appreciations need to be expressed.
 Students keep academic portfolios throughout the year, which the advisors help them manage and reflect upon.

 Trips are a critical part of the Friends School experience.
-Whether it is walking around our neighborhood in the Mission, chatting in Spanish with host families in Nicaragua, or backpacking in the Sierra Nevada mountains—students are stretched and challenged in new ways, all the while learning deeply about themselves, each other, and the world.
-Middle school sees the continuation of our outdoor education curriculum, which starts in kindergarten.
+Whether it is walking around our neighborhood in the Mission, chatting in Spanish with host families in Nicaragua and Guatemala, or backpacking in the Sierra Nevada mountains—students are stretched and challenged in new ways, all the while learning deeply about themselves, each other, and the world.
+Middle School sees the continuation of our outdoor education curriculum, which starts in Kindergarten.
 Beyond the appreciation of and connection to nature, our trips have deep ties to our curriculum and put our Quaker values in action through worship sharing, reflection, and service.